-1. Help direct and align the global network in delivering the Framework
+1. Help direct and align the global Greenpeace network in delivering the Framework

 GPI’s function is to facilitate and drive the agreement of the strategic direction of the network as a whole, to identify key struggles and moments for maximum impact in defending ecological limits, changing mindsets and changing systems.
 This also means GPI needs to assess whether we are strong in the right places to achieve the greatest impact.

-2. Enhance organisational performance, cohesion and alignment through analysis, tracking and evaluation
+2. Enhance global network’s performance, cohesion and alignment through analysis, tracking and evaluation

-To be tight on strategy means GPI must have a clear understanding of how the network of the various National and Regional organisations (“NROS”) is performing as a whole.
-We aim to have strong metrics, ‘business’ information and analytics to be able to say how well our global programme of work is being delivered.
-We will share and collate that knowledge and analysis within the network to provide a reality check on where we have specific strengths, resources and skills and compare that to where they are needed.
+To be ‘tight on strategy’ GPI must have a clear understanding of how the network of the various National and Regional Organisations (NROs) is performing as a whole.
+We aim to have strong metrics, ‘business’ information and analytics to be able to say how well Greenpeace’s global programme is being delivered.
+We will share and collate that knowledge and analysis within the network, to provide a reality check on where Greenpeace has specific strengths, resources and skills and compare that to where they are needed.

-GPI’s job is provide effective services to the NROs and systems to enable and/or support the various NROs to deliver the global programme, individually and together.
+GPI’s role is to provide global coordination and effective support to the NROs and systems to deliver the global programme, individually and together.